-- The Central Transportation Planning Staff (CTPS) was created by the MPO to carry out general and 3C transportation-planning activities on behalf of the MPO and to provide agencies with analyses required for the work described in this document and other agency initiatives. - The MAPC subregional groups (SRGs) bring together representatives (usually appointed or elected officials or their staff) of the communities within a subregion of the MAPC region to address shared concerns regarding transportation and land use.
-MAPC has promoted and supported the formation of SRGs in order to foster better communication and cooperation among communities.
+• The Central Transportation Planning Staff (CTPS) was created by the MPO to carry out general and 3C transportation-planning activities on behalf of the MPO and to provide agencies with analyses required for the work described in this document and other agency initiatives.

+The MAPC subregional groups bring together representatives (usually appointed or elected officials or their staff) of the communities within a subregion of the MAPC region to address shared concerns regarding transportation and land use.
+MAPC has promoted and supported the formation of subregional groups in order to foster better communication and cooperation among communities.
 They have played an important role in the MPO's participatory process, including the development of TIP and UPWP project priorities.
+The MAPC subregional groups and their member municipalities are shown in Figure 1-2.